Spring Explorations 2019

 A monarchy developed which was based on bloodline.
 Over time the monarchs became more entitled.
 They did little except direct others how to live their lives.
 They used intimidation and religion to manipulate the people.

-Eventually, and demands for increase number and size of moai was the flame which started a rebellion which overthrew the hierarchy.
+Eventually, and demands for increased number and size of moai was the flame which started a rebellion which overthrew the hierarchy.
 The void was filled by the cult of the Birdman.
-While the Birdman culture allowed a distribution on assets and a chance for leadership change annually, it was a failure, and as you might guess, headed down the same path as the Long-ear.
+While the Birdman culture allowed a distribution on assets and a chance for leadership change annually, it was a failure, and as you might guess, headed down the same path as the Long ear.

 A constant invasion by foreigners who took advantage of the islanders lead almost to their extinction.
 Diseases, slave trade and warfare took its toll.
 The island was raped by the invaders and most of the history disappeared along with artifacts.
 When the population of the island dropped from over 20,000 to 110, Christian missionaries stepped in to save the remaining population.
 The cost?
 Convert, which did occur.